-Course details Version Description of change Authorised by Date 2.0 Lifeskills Mathematics changed to Applications of Mathematics Qualifications Manager October 2017
+Course details Version Description of change Authorised by Date

-© Scottish Qualifications Authority 2017
+© Scottish Qualifications Authority 2012

 This document may be reproduced in whole or in part for educational purposes provided that no profit is derived from reproduction and that, if reproduced in part, the source is acknowledged.
 Additional copies can be downloaded from SQA's website at www.sqa.org.uk.